RadMousa/RadwaMo-Data-Analysis-Portfolio/Tableau.md

 ## ✅ Conclusion

-This project demonstrates my ability to analyse large datasets, create visualisations tailored to specific data goals and draw insights and trends.
+This project demonstrates my ability to use **Tableau** to analyse large datasets, create visualisations tailored to specific data goals and draw insights and trends.